1961 Pacific hurricane season: Hurricane Tara

 Hurricane Tara was one of the deadliest Pacific hurricanes on record.
 It was the final storm of the season, forming on November 10 about 230 mi (365 km) off the coast of Mexico.
 It strengthened to reach 85 mph (140 km/h) before making landfall in the Mexican state of Guerrero near Zihuatanejo.
 Hurricane Tara dissipated on November 12, bringing heavy rainfall and strong winds to locations inundated by 10 days of precipitation.
 Damage was light in the major port city of Acapulco, though further west along the coast, the effects of Tara were much worse.
-The city of Nuxco in Tecpán de Galeana municipality received the most damage and deaths from the hurricane.
+The city of Nuxco in the municipality of Tecpan de Galeana received the most damage and deaths from the hurricane.
 Throughout Mexico, at least 436 fatalities were reported, and damage exceeded $16 million (1961 USD).

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1961.
-Simone was operationally considered a tropical storm, but was removed as a tropical cyclone by the Atlantic hurricane reanalysis committee in 2019.
-No names were retired, and the names on this portion of list 1 were used again in the 1968 season.
-This is the same list as list 1 used during the 1960-1965 Pacific hurricane seasons, names that were not assigned are marked in gray.
+The following names were used for tropical storms that formed in the North Pacific Ocean east of 140°W during 1961.
+The names came from a series of four rotating lists.
+Names were used one after the other without regard to year, and when the bottom of one list was reached, the next named storm received the name at the top of the next list.

-The Central Pacific used names and numbers from the Western Pacific's typhoon list.
-No systems formed in the area, and thus no names were required.
+Had any tropical storms formed in the North Pacific between 140°W and the International Date Line in 1961, their names would have been drawn from the Western Pacific typhoon naming list.